-- 3. Students must complete a sequence of two courses in French, German, or Russian in either Supporting Courses or a combination of Area C and Supporting Courses.
+- 3. Students must complete a sequence of two courses in any foreign language, either in "Supporting Courses" in or a combination of Area C and "Supporting Courses."
 Minimum acceptable grades in the language courses are the same as minimum acceptable grades in the Core Curriculum. - 4.
 The two courses satisfying the 8-hour lab science requirements must be from Area D.2.a.

-BACHELOR OF SCIENCE DEGREE WITHAMAJOR IN COMPUTER INFORMATION SYSTEMS
+BACHELOR OF SCIENCE DEGREE WITH AMAJOR IN COMPUTER INFORMATION SYSTEMS